* A principal organizer of Students for a Democratic Society

 Also in 2004, Hayden published Street Wars, a book about urban gangs.
 In his own words: “This book is about what I call inner-city peacemakers.
 Instead of fighting each other, they could fight the power aggressively but nonviolently.”
 Hayden’s basic premise in Street Wars was that merely attacking the problem of violent street gangs with law enforcement was ineffective, and that the spread of such entities was a result of factors like the Vietnam War, the failures of the radical movements of the 1960s, the intransigence of poverty, the triumph of neo-conservatism, the spread of globalization, and the corruption of police forces that actually wanted to increase gang violence in order to justify paramilitary measures.

 To address the problems posed by gangs, Hayden’s book called for the creation of a government program that would identify gang leaders and employ them as “detached workers” to go out into their neighborhoods and act a peacemakers and truce brokers.
 In the author’s words, “those responsible for the violence should be the ones to end it.”
 As Hayden envisioned it, this approach would be accompanied by the provision of public-sector jobs for gang members, guaranteed living wages for any gangster who promised to go straight, and the construction of schools that would educate at-risk youth about their “cultural heritage” and teach them how to transform local street gangs into political activist groups.
-For examples of how such an approach had already been tried in the past and failed miserably, click here.

 Calling for U.S. Withdrawal/Surrender in the Iraq War

 In late November 2004, Hayden penned an article titled “How to End the War in Iraq,” outlining a strategy to ensure that the U.S. war effort would ultimately fail.
 The opening sentence stated: “The anti-war movement can force the Bush administration to leave Iraq by denying it the funding, troops, and alliances necessary to its strategy for dominance.”
-“If members of Congress balk at cutting off all assistance and want to propose ‘conditions’ for further aid,” he added, “it is a small step toward threatening funding.
+“If members of Congress balk at cutting off all assistance and want to propose ‘conditions’ for further aid,” added the author, “it is a small step toward threatening funding.
 If only 75 members of Congress go on record against any further funding, that’s a step in the right direction towards the exit.”

 To ensure movement in that direction, Hayden reasoned, the Democratic Party would have to emphatically and unambiguously become the anti-war party: “The progressive activists of the party should refuse to contribute any more resources, volunteers, money, etc. to candidates or incumbents who act as collaborators.”
-“Instead of assuming that the Bush administration has an ‘exit strategy’, Hayden added, “the [peace] movement needs to force our government to exit….
+“Instead of assuming that the Bush administration has an ‘exit strategy’, Hayden continued, “the [peace] movement needs to force our government to exit….
 Ending this bloodbath is the most honorable task Americans can perform to restore progressive priorities and our respect in the world.
 We have passed the point for graceful exit strategies.”

 Hayden’s article was scattered with references to Vietnam and Cambodia, and he desired a similar outcome.
 As the author pointed out: “Though most discourse on Vietnam ignores or underplays the factor of dissent within the American armed forces, it was absolutely pivotal to bringing the ground war to an end.”
 In other words, an important tactic was to foster dissent, disobedience, and — hopefully — desertion in the American military.
 “The movement will need to start opening another underground railroad to havens in Canada for those who refuse to serve,” added Hayden, “but for now even the most moderate grievances should be supported.”

 In an August 2005 editorial which he wrote for the Los Angeles Times, Hayden called for what amounted to an American surrender in the Iraq War.
 Pronouncing the entire endeavor ill-advised, unjustified, and immoral, he declared that “the Iraq war is not worth another minute in lost lives, lost honor, lost taxes, lost allies.”
 Going on to propose a number of exit strategies, Hayden advised the U.S. to “shift from a military model to a conflict-resolution model, then to a peace process that ends in a negotiated political settlement alongside a U.S. withdrawal.”
 As a “confidence-building measure,” he urged, “Washington should declare that it has no interest in permanent military bases or the control of Iraqi oil.”
 “Even the militant Shiites led by Muqtada [al-] Sadr have shown interest in the political process by collecting a million signatures for American withdrawal,” said Hayden.
 “The U.S. should request,” he added, “that the United Nations, or a body blessed by the U.N., monitor the process of military disengagement and de-escalation, and take the lead in organizing a peaceful reconstruction effort.”
-Finally, Hayden wrote, “the president should appoint a peace envoy … [to] encourage and cooperate in peace talks with Iraqi groups opposed to the occupation, including insurgents, to explore a political settlement.”
+Moreover, Hayden wrote that “the president should appoint a peace envoy … [to] encourage and cooperate in peace talks with Iraqi groups opposed to the occupation, including insurgents, to explore a political settlement.”

-In late September 2005, Hayden traveled to London to meet with the self-identified members of the resistance in Iraq, including the terrorist henchmen of Muqtada al-Sadr’s Mahdi Army that fought against American troops on the battlefields of Iraq.
-Hayden went so far as to embrace Al-Sadr.
+In late September 2005, Hayden traveled to London to meet with the self-identified members of the resistance in Iraq, including the terrorist henchmen of Muqtada al-Sadr’s Mahdi Army that was fighting against American troops on the battlefields of Iraq.
+Hayden went so far as to physically embrace Al-Sadr.
 “They see themselves as the political wing of the resistance, which they define on three levels: the armed resistance, the political resistance, and the community resistance against sectarianism,” Hayden enthused.
-In a letter reporting on his meeting, published in the left-wing website CommonDreams, Hayden omitted all mention of the murder spree that his admired allies had perpetrated.
+In a letter reporting on his meeting, published in the left-wing website CommonDreams, Hayden omitted any mention of the murder spree that his admired allies had perpetrated.
 Instead, reprising his 1960s-and-1970s-era assurance that the Communists sought only to “liberate” South Vietnam and Cambodia, he now claimed that the jihadists in Iraq aspired only to “cross ethnic and sectarian lines in order to rebuild a nationalist and united Iraqi state.”

 On November 11, 2005, Hayden was the main attraction at a “strategic planning session” against the Iraq War.
 The event was organized by the Interfaith Communities United for Justice and Peace (ICUJP), a self-styled “spiritual” and “progressive” group claiming that the situation in Iraq was “symptomatic of the racism, imperialism and supremacy of corporate America, which continue to define America.”